How Do I Transfer Files with FTP?

 - quit - Logs off from the FTP server if connected and quits the FTP utility.

-It is also possible to FTP files to (RT) Controller by simply opening a Windows Explorer window and typing: ftp://X.X.X.X where 'X' symbolizes the IP address of the controller.
-You can then copy and paste files to or from the controller.
+ftp://X.X.X.X where 'X' symbolizes the IP address of the controller.
+You can then copy and paste files to or from the server.